 On January 14, 2022, Karma filed a motion for terminating sanctions (i.e., judgment in its favor on all claims) against the Company and defendant, Darren Post, as a result of Mr. Post's handling of documents subject to discovery requests.
 The Company and Mr. Post opposed the request for sanctions.
 On February 18, 2022, the Court granted in part Karma's motion for sanctions against Mr. Post and the Company, finding that Karma was entitled to reasonable attorneys' fees and costs incurred as a result of Mr. Post's and the Company's failure to comply with the Court's discovery orders.
 Karma's request for terminating sanctions was denied.
-As a result of the Court's order, on March 4, 2022, Karma submitted its application for attorneys' fees and costs in the amount of \$110,431.34.
-The Company does not intend to oppose Karma's application for costs and fees at this time.
+On March 21, 2022 the Court approved Karma's application for attorneys' fees in the amount of \$110,431.34 and the Company has subsequently paid that amount.

 On January 27, 2022, the District Court granted the parties' request to vacate the scheduled case deadlines and August 2022 trial date.
-Fact discovery is now scheduled to close on July 5, 2022, and a jury trial data has been set for December 5, 2022.
+Fact discovery is now scheduled to close on July 5, 2022, and a jury trial date has been set for December 5, 2022.